10 Factors That Can Affect Your Body Image

-Factor 6: You
+Factor 10: You

-This is perhaps the biggest thing that affects your body image.
 Your response to these internal and external forces can amplify or minimize their impact, Carter says.
 If you’re rigid and punishing—for instance, withholding food when you miss a run or not building rest and recovery into your schedule—you’re likely to feel worse.
 On the other hand, if you can tune out the noise and give your body the fuel and movement it needs, your body confidence may rise as a result.

 The impact of each of these factors is personalized, Fernandez says.
 Even children whose parents raised them in a supportive, body-accepting atmosphere could struggle with body image because of external or biological factors.
 And two people can look at the same social media post and absorb different messages—one can be a “neutral consumer,” taking away a new strength-training move or running workout, while the other internalizes the ways in which her body isn’t as toned, fit, and perfect as the poster’s.

 “There is no really perfect science to it,” Fernandez says.
 But getting to the bottom of what influences your individual, unique body image can help you counteract negative influences and regain control of your own narrative.

 The idea isn’t to go from struggling with body image to loving your body all the time—that’s unrealistic, and frankly, impossible, Fernandez says.
 Rather, the goal is to create a space between the negative feelings about your body that arise and the impact they have on your mental health and well-being.